ivanperez-haskell/docs-introgameshaskell/README.md

     $ cabal install OpenGL
 and
     $ cabal install sdl sdl-image sdl-mixer sdl-ttf

-When you have your Haskell program running on desktop and want to distribute it for Android, drop me an email and I'll help you get it running.
-You'll need to create an Android project, a Java class and a small C program, but I can send you mine.

 For SDL2, I use the following repositories instead of what is available by
 default: